kyma-project/kyma/docs/application-connector/03-08-application-gateway-proxying-requests.md

 ```
 ​
 In order for the Application Gateway to properly read Secrets, they must exist in the same Namespace as the Gateway.

+## Caching

+To ensure optimal performance, the Application Gateway caches the OAuth tokens and CSRF tokens it obtains.
+If the service doesn't find valid tokens for the call it makes, it gets new tokens from the OAuth server and the CSRF token endpoint.
+Additionally, the service caches ReverseProxy objects used to proxy the requests to the underlying URL.

+## Handling of headers

+The Application Gateway removes the following headers while making calls to the registered Applications:

+- `X-Forwarded-Proto`
+- `X-Forwarded-For`
+- `X-Forwarded-Host`
+- `X-Forwarded-Client-Cert`

+In addition, the `User-Agent` header is set to an empty value not specified in the call, which prevents setting the default value.